Find updates about the HWY 50 Bridge Closure on the Gunnison County website

 Price verification inspection information

-Many stores use cash register scanners to input prices of items purchased by consumers.
-Price verification tests (scan tests) are done in stores throughout the state on a routine basis by ICS multiple inspectors.
-Inspectors test scanner pricing accuracy at retail locations throughout the state, with verification at the checkout stand of posted prices on signs, shelf tags and advertisements.
+Price verification tests (scan tests) are done in stores throughout the state by ICS inspectors.
+Inspectors verify price accuracy at the checkout stand by verifying the price charged compared to the price posted on signs, shelf tags, and/or advertisements.

 What to expect during an inspection:

-The Examination Procedure for Price Verification is in Handbook 130 published by the National Institute of Standards and Technology (NIST) .
+The Examination Procedure for Price Verification used by Colorado Weights and Measures is outlined in the most current version of Handbook 130 published by the National Institute of Standards and Technology (NIST).

 Unit Pricing Requirements

-Provision is made for uniform unit pricing (price per ounce, for example) and for unit pricing on random weight packages.
-See Sections 35-14-117 and Sections 35-14-120 of the MSA.
+Provision is made for uniform unit pricing (price per ounce, for example) and unit pricing on random-weight packages.
+Please refer to the Measurement Standards Act 35-14, Sections 117 and 120.

 Labeling requirement information